Sharathchenna/Sibilytics-AI/docs/LOGO_VISIBILITY_FIX.md

 ## Date: November 17, 2025

 ## Issue
 The logo was not clearly visible in the navigation bar and footer, appearing too small and lacking proper contrast.
-Additionally, the platform was rebranded from "Sibilytics AI" to "Abilytics" with a new logo featuring a hummingbird design.
+The platform uses the "Sibilytics AI" brand name with a logo featuring a hummingbird design.

 ## Root Cause
 1. **Navigation Logo Size**: The logo was set to `h-10` (40px height), which was too small for proper visibility